 Take a Context Tour.
 They are immersive and well worthwhile and get you feeling like a local (and less like a tourist).
 The group is limited to 6 and led by a local expert.

 If you take a Context food tour, don’t eat a meal beforehand (nor will you be able to eat a meal after).

 Take your tour in the first few days of your trip if you can.
-You’ll get a better feel for the city, culture, local area and the places that you’ll want to return to later.
+You’ll get a better feel for the city, culture, local area and the places that you’ll want to return to in the following days.

 I want that local perspective wherever I go.
 I want to dive into the destination and its culture.
-And I want to get local.
+And I want to travel like a local.